 SINGAPORE — It appears Australia may order a sixth Boeing C-17, and there is a possibility New Zealand may also operate it.
 Australia plans to issue a document in late July or early August asking for pricing and slot availability for a sixth aircraft, according to officials familiar with the situation.
 The country already has a firm order for a fifth C-17, which is due to be delivered in August.
 Australia originally ordered four C-17s, all of which have been delivered, but a spate of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Australia Making Moves To Buy Sixth C-17".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Australia Making Moves To Buy Sixth C-17".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.